|Image credit: NASA.|

 The cramped Descent Module was the only part of Soyuz spacecraft meant to withstand reentry.
 In addition to a heat shield, parachutes, and solid-propellant rockets for soft-landing on land, it included the main control console and three cosmonaut launch and landing couches.

 The Service Module carried a pair of solar array "wings" on its sides for making electricity.
-It included the main engine which enabled it to change its orbit; orbit-changing maneuvers included the deorbit burn performed when time came to return home.
+It included the main engine that enabled it to change its orbit; orbit-changing maneuvers included the deorbit burn performed when time came to return home.
 The Orbital Module provided extra living and storage space and carried a docking unit.
-Both the Orbital Module and the Service Module were cast off following the deorbit burn and disintegrated high in the atmosphere.
+Both the Orbital Module and the Service Module were cast off following the deorbit burn and to disintegrate high in the atmosphere.

 Any joy flight controllers near Moscow felt as Kosmos 133 soared above the Earth vanished when they found that its attitude control system did not work properly.
 They called off the Kosmos 134 launch.
 Several times they tried to orient Kosmos 133 to point its main engine in its direction of orbital motion so that they could slow the spacecraft and begin reentry.
 On 30 November, they commanded the first Soyuz to self-destruct when it appeared that its Descent Module would land in China.

-In January 1969, the piloted Soyuz 4 and Soyuz 5 spacecraft docked and two cosmonauts spacewalked between them.
-Zond 7, a prototype manned circumlunar Soyuz variant without an Orbital Module, flew unmanned around the moon and landed as planned in the Soviet Union in August 1969, a month after Apollo 11 became the first mission to land men on the moon.
+In January 1969, the piloted Soyuz 4 and Soyuz 5 spacecraft docked and two cosmonauts space-walked between them.
+Zond 7, a prototype circumlunar Soyuz variant without an Orbital Module, flew without a crew around the moon and landed as planned in the Soviet Union in August 1969, a month after Apollo 11 became the first mission to land men on the Moon.
 The two-man crew of Soyuz 9 orbited Earth for nearly 18 days in June 1970, breaking the space endurance record Gemini VII had set in 1966.

 These scattered successes should not obscure the fact that, of the 16 individual cosmonauts launched on Soyuz between 1967 and 1971, one-quarter lost their lives.
 Of the more than 30 Soyuz-derived spacecraft launched in the same period, all but nine failed in some significant way.